ThinkPad T series: History of Lenovo-branded models

-History of Lenovo-branded models

 The naming convention for the T series was changed by Lenovo following the release of the ThinkPad T400, T400s, and T500 in July 2008.
 The Txxp models (like the T61p) were replaced by the W series.
 Designed as mobile workstations, the W series grew to become Lenovo's line of performance-oriented laptops.
 The T series remains Lenovo's premier line of laptops, aimed at corporate and enterprise users and is praised by users for its outstanding Linux compatibility.
 The T-p lineup later returned as an irregular T##0p line with only T440p, T460p, T470p and T540p models.
 They were replaced by the P series.